pysat/pysat/docs/tutorial/tutorial_orbit.rst

+.. _tutorial-orbit:

 Orbit Support
 =============

-pysat has functionality to determine orbits on the fly from loaded data.
+pysat can take satellite data break it up into single orbits on the fly.
+These orbits will typically span day breaks, if  needed.
+The :ref:`api-orbits` class, which is treated as a subclass of the Instrument object performs these operations.

-These orbits will span day breaks as needed (generally).
-To use any of these orbit features, information about the orbit needs to be provided at initialization.
+pysat, by default, does not bother to calculate any type of orbit.
+To use the orbital methods, information about the orbit needs to be provided at Instrument initialization.
 The 'index' is the name of the data to be used for determining orbits, and 'kind' indicates type of orbit.
-See :any:`pysat.Orbits` for latest inputs.

-There are several orbits to choose from,
+There are several orbits to choose from.

 ===========   ================
 **kind**	**method**